Equimatchable Claw-Free Graphs: Equimatchable Claw-Free Odd Graphs with

 An important consequence of Section \ref{sec:3conn} which will guide our proofs is the following:

 \begin{corollary} (of Lemma \ref{lem:kappa3}) Let $G$ be an equimatchable claw-free odd graph with $\alpha(G)\geq 3$.
-If $\kappa(G)=2$, then it has a strongly independent 2-cut. \end{corollary} \begin{proof} Since $\kappa(G)=2$, by Lemma \ref{lem:kappa3}, there exists an independent 3-cut $I$ that is not a minimal cut-set, i.e. $I$ contains a minimal 2-cut $S \subseteq I$.
-Moreover, since $S \subseteq I$, $S'$ is strongly independent. \end{proof}
+If $\kappa(G)=2$, then it has a strongly independent 2-cut. \end{corollary} \begin{proof} Since $\kappa(G)=2$, by Lemma \ref{lem:kappa3}, there exists an independent 3-cut $I$ that is not a minimal cut set, i.e.\ $I$ contains a minimal 2-cut $S \subseteq I$.
+Moreover, since $S \subseteq I$, $S$ is strongly independent. \end{proof}

-The main result of this section is that $G$ is either a $C_7$ or in one of the following graph families:
+The main result of this section is that $G$ is either a $C_7$ or in one of the following graph families.
+The reader is referred to Figures \ref{subfig:G21}, \ref{subfig:G22} and \ref{subfig:G23} for these definitions.